Court dwarf: Modern era in Europe

 As the courts of Europe were constantly competing not only in politics but also in terms of representation, the rulers and nobles tried to command as many dwarfs as possible.
-Natalya Alexeyevna of Russia, a sister of Tsar Peter the Great, was recorded to have 93 court dwarfs while the Spanish royal court housed 70 dwarfs in the time from 1563 to 1700.
+Natalya Alexeyevna of Russia, a sister of Tsar Peter the Great, was recorded to have had 93 court dwarfs, while the Spanish royal court housed 70 dwarfs in the period from 1563 to 1700.
 People with dwarfism were recruited from all over Europe and were used as a popular gift to other rulers.

 While jesters were often only temporarily present at a specific court, dwarfs usually had a permanent function and were registered in the personnel rolls as "court dwarf", "personal dwarf" or "chamber dwarf".
 This enabled them to play an important role in ceremonial culture and gave them close access to the ruler.
 This close relationship led to multiple roles beyond the foolish task as a natural clown.
 Court dwarfs served as a substitute for children or even diplomats.
 At the end of their career, these privileged dwarfs would usually receive a pension and other benefits.
 A favourite dwarf of Peter the Great received a state funeral including miniature horses and a "small priest".

 France

 Richebourg (1756–1846), was only 23 in tall.
 He began life as a servant in the Orleans family.
 In later years he was their pensioner.
-He is said to have been put to strange use in the French Revolution—passing in and out of Paris as an infant in a nurse's arms, but with despatches, dangerous to carry, in Richebourg's baby-wrappings.
+He is said to have been put to strange use in the French Revolution—passing in and out of Paris as an infant in a nurse's arms, but with dispatches, dangerous to carry, in Richebourg's baby-wrappings.
 He died in Paris in 1846, at the age of 90.